Click Here & Register Now!

 Cover Art: "Apollo Missions" by Bob Ranew

-APEC 7/6: Electrostatic Propulsion, UFT Theories & Gravity Coils
+APEC 7/6: Electrostatic Propulsion, Art’s Parts & The Meissner Effect

 Conference Details

-Al Baur will discuss levitation & propulsion in an electrostatic field, Nathan Inan discusses a classical coupling of gravitation & electromagnetism, Shiva Meucci will discuss the experimental record of neoclassical interpretation, Alex Wolf III will discuss Unified Field Theories, and Gerald will be presenting on electromagnetic coils & transverse gravitational waves.
+Al Baur will discuss levitation & propulsion in an electrostatic field, Nathan Inan discusses a classical coupling of gravitation & electromagnetism, Shiva Meucci will discuss the experimental record of neoclassical interpretation, and Jarod Yates will discuss Art’s Parts and reported UFO crash recovery samples.
 We’ll also be hearing updates from our lab partners and finishing off the event with an open discussion by conference attendees!

 12:00pm PT – Al Baur – Levitation and Propulsion in an Electrostatic Field